Yashkapure06/GDSC-ProCode/2022-Oct/03 Oct 2022/README.md

 # Problem Statement : 03 Oct 2022

-- Accept a String from user & convert upper case leeter into lowercase and vice versa<br>
+- Accept a String from user & convert uppercase letter into lowercase letter and vice versa<br>

 ```
  Input : "tEsT"